Abstract Excision and $\ell^1$-Homology

-\begin{thRemark}[sloppy notation] As we have seen in \cref{ex:commutativesquares} (we will reuse its notation here), a commutative square in an \oo-category needs to specify a \enquote{diagonal} morphism.
-Indeed, if one defines a commutative square in a 1-category~$C'$ analogously as a functor $F\colon [1]\times[1] \to C'$, one a priori has to define $F(h)$.
+\begin{thRemark}[sloppy notation] As we have seen in \cref{ex:commutativesquares} (we will reuse its notation here), a commutative square in an \oo\-category needs to specify a \enquote{diagonal} morphism.
+Indeed, if one defines a commutative square in a 1-category~$C'$ analogously as a functor $F\colon [1]\cross[1] \to C'$, one a priori has to define $F(h)$.
 But since compositions in 1-categories are unique, one easily sees that keeping this piece of data is \emph{redundant}, i.e. inferable from $(F(f),F(g))$.
-So for such a 1-categorial commutative square, the restriction of~$F$ to the \enquote{outer} four morphisms uniquely determines~$F$ and this is why we usually don't mention the \enquote{diagonal} at all.
+So for such a 1-categorical commutative square, the restriction of~$F$ to the \enquote{outer} four morphisms uniquely determines~$F$ and this is why we usually don't mention the \enquote{diagonal} at all.

-However, this is not true anymore for diagrams in \oo-categories!
+However, this is not true anymore for diagrams in \oo\-categories!
 So when speaking of a commutative square

-in an \oo-category~$C$, one really means a diagram $p\colon K\to C$ where $p( (0,0) ) = a\to d = p( (1,1) )$ as well as $p(\sigma)$ and~$p(\tau)$ are not visible, although they are implicit data associated to the square. \envEnds \end{thRemark}
+in an \oo\-category~$C$, one really means a diagram $p\colon K\to C$ where $p( (0,0) ) = a\to d = p( (1,1) )$ as well as $p(\sigma)$ and~$p(\tau)$ are not visible, although they are implicit data associated to the square. \envEnds \end{thRemark}

 \begin{thOutlook}[(co)limits] Having said what a diagram is, one would like to speak about limits and colimits of such.
-Unfortunately, we cannot fully define this notion here, because it requires a more technical insight into the theory of \oo-categories and simplicial sets.
-To give an idea of why this is the case, we may try to transplant the usual picture of how one thinks about limits in 1-categories to the \oo-categorial world: traditionally, one starts with the notion of a \emph{cone} on a diagram.
-While this is easy for 1-categorial, i.e. \enquote{1-dimensional} diagrams, one already has to give the question some thought, how to define a cone on an \oo-categorial, i.e \enquote{higher dimensional} simplicial set shaped diagram.
-However, it is indeed not difficult to write down some explicit formulae that define the cone of a simplicial set \icitekerodonX{\kerodontag{0172}, \kerodontag{0177}}, which in turn may be used to formulate what a cone on an \oo-diagram is.
+Unfortunately, we cannot fully define this notion here, because it requires a more technical insight into the theory of \oo\-categories and simplicial sets.
+To give an idea of why this is the case, we may try to transplant the usual picture of how one thinks about limits in 1-categories to the \oo\-categorical world: traditionally, one starts with the notion of a \emph{cone} on a diagram.
+While this is easy for 1-categorical, i.e. \enquote{1-dimensional} diagrams, one already has to reflect on the issue, how to define a cone on an \oo\-categorical, i.e \enquote{higher dimensional} simplicial set shaped diagram.
+However, it is indeed not difficult to find explicit formulae that define the cone of a simplicial set \icitekerodonX{\kerodontag{0172}, \kerodontag{0177}}, which in turn may be used to formulate what a cone on an \oo\-diagram is.